thomasweng15/jekyll-now/_posts/2017-9-9-automating_C++_builds_ros.md

 After your build completes, you'll probably need to run or restart your ROS nodes to test your changes.
 That's another manual step we can automate.

 This time, a script called <code class="text">launcher.sh</code> runs your project's <code class="text">roslaunch</code> command and listens periodically to make sure your ROS nodes are alive.
-As you make changes and get a successful build, <code class="text">builder.sh</code> – the original script – sends a signal to kill your ROS nodes [2].
+As you make changes and get a successful build, <code class="text">builder.sh</code> – the original script – sends a signal to kill your ROS nodes[^2].
 When the ROS nodes die, <code class="text">launcher.sh</code> will automatically restart them, grabbing your newest build.
 Here's an example of what restarting looks like:

 <pre class="highlight">
 <code>